 ESC, or press

-CMD + Enter.
+Ctrl + Enter.
+Use Cancel to discard your changes to the cell.
 Only one cell may be open at a time.

 To insert cells, use the + button that appears to the left of the cell.
-To share, clone, or delete cells, use the action tray that appears above the cell on hover, or use a keyboard shortcut.
-A list of all keyboard shortcuts is available by clicking the keyboard button in the notebook header.
+To share, clone, or delete cells, use the action tray that appears above the cell on hover.
+Graph cells can be exported to a dashboard, or downloaded as a PNG or a CSV of graph data.

 By default, all graph cells are linked to the global time frame set in the notebook header.